ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 Ktor uses [HOCON (Human-Optimized Config Object Notation)](https://github.com/lightbend/config/blob/master/HOCON.md) format as external configuration file.
-In this file you can configure things like the port to listen to, or the [modules](/servers/application.html#modules) to be load.
+In this file you can configure things like the port to listen to, or the [modules](/servers/application.html#modules) to be loaded.
 This format is similar to JSON, but it is optimized to be read and written by humans, and supports additional features like environment variable substitution.
 In this case, you configure the server engine to use with the `mainClassName` pointing to a particular `DevelopmentEngine`.